maxdela3/Games/README.md

 # Games
- just some java based games to play in school
+ just some java based games to play

  we have:
  -minecraft